zakirkhan07/AiVoiceHealthJournal/README.md

    - `NSHealthShareUsageDescription` — "We read steps, sleep, and heart rate to enrich your insights."
 4. Run, open **Settings** in the app, paste an Anthropic API key.
 (Without a key, check-ins still save as plain entries — graceful degradation.)

-⚠️ **API key note**: the key is stored in UserDefaults and called directly from the device — fine for a demo, never for production.
-Production design: a thin backend proxy holds the key, authenticates the user, rate-limits, and logs.

 ## Architecture